andycasey/ads/docs/services/vis.md

 :::{Note}
 Currently these functions just return the network data provided by ADS.
 You can use these data with a visualisation library (e.g., [D3](https://d3js.org/)) to generate figures.
 In future the `ads` package will produce these kinds of figures for you, but it is low priority.
-If you'd like to contribute to these efforts, please fork us on [GitHub](https://github.com/andycasey/ads)
+If you'd like to contribute to these efforts, please submit a pull request through [GitHub](https://github.com/andycasey/ads).
 :::